-This plan aims to implement St. Helena's third national goal: Effective management of the environment.
-This will be done by mainstreaming environment through the establishment of a set of high level environmental objectives and targets for St. Helena, and the creation/confirmation of systems and processes for ensuring that these environmental objectives are meaningfully considered in legislation, policy, planning and decision-making.
+This plan aims to implement St. Helena's third National Goal: Effective Management of the Environment.
+This will be done by mainstreaming the environmenti through the establishment of a set of high level environmental objectives and targets for St. Helenaii, and the creation/confirmation and implementation of systems and processes for ensuring that these environmental objectives are meaningfully considered in legislation, policy, planning and decision-making.

-5. OBJECTIVES
+5. OBJECTIVESiii

-- A. Engage the island community and stakeholders in effective environmental management including through promotion of the benefits of the environment for Island Residents and Tourists and through sustainable use. - B. Enhance implementation through participatory planning, knowledge management and capacity building. - C. Address the underlying causes of environmental degradation by mainstreaming environment across government and society. - D. St. Helena's environment, both terrestrial and marine, safeguarded for future generations through effective environmental management including through improving the status of biodiversity by safeguarding ecosystems, species and genetic diversity. - E. Environmental conditions improved and maintained through better management of solid waste. - F. Minimise the impact of climate change through effective mitigation and adaptation including through increased generation of energy from renewable sources. - G. Ensure that the quantity and quality of potable water supplies on St. Helena more than adequately address the needs of the population.
-Economic and social requirements arising from the predicted growth in demand for domestic, commercial and agricultural water met. - H. Minimize air, light and noise pollution through research policy and legislation. - I. Cultural heritage to be protected including through ensuring the availability of open spaces for recreation.
+- A. Engage the island community and stakeholders in effective environmental management including through promotion of the benefits of the environment for Island Residents and Tourists and through sustainable use. - B. Enhance implementation of the NEMP through participatory planning, knowledge management and capacity building. - C. Address the underlying causes of environmental degradation by mainstreaming the environment across government and society. - D. Safeguard St..
+Helena's environment, both terrestrial and marine, for future generations through effective environmental management^{iv} including through improving the status of biodiversity by safeguarding ecosystems, species and genetic diversity. - E. Improve and maintain environmental conditions through better management of solid waste^v. - F. Minimise the impact of climate change through effective mitigation and adaptation including through increased generation of energy from renewable sources^{vi}. - G. Ensure that the quantity and quality of potable water supplies on St. Helena more than adequately address the needs of the population.
+Economic and social requirements arising from the predicted growth in demand for domestic, commercial and agricultural water met^{vii}. - H. Minimize air, light and noise pollution through research policy and legislation. - I. Protect Cultural Heritage1 including through ensuring the availability of open spaces for recreation. - J. Create a system of evidence provision, monitoring, reporting, resourcing and enforcing to adequately enable effective environmental management.

-6. TARGET AUDIENCE
+TARGET AUDIENCE

-The National Environmental Management Plan is for everyone on St. Helena i.e. the Public sector, the Private sector, Civil Society, youth, the Public, Residents and Visitors.
+The environment is important for us all, and as such the National Environmental Management Plan is for everyone on St. Helena i.e. the Public Sector, the Private Sector, Business Community, Civil Society, Youth, the Public, Residents and Visitors.